Juice Plus Pros & Cons & my own Juice Plus Trial as a Dietitian

 2) Juice Plus also has an impressive amount of quality research studies to support that the antioxidants are absorbed, reduce oxidative stress, help cardiovascular health and support healthy skin and gums.

-I did hear research was underway on its benefits in pregnancy, but I can’t seem to find any results, which might mean that they weren’t favourable.
+I did hear that research was underway on its benefits during pregnancy, but I can’t seem to find any results, which might mean they weren’t favourable.
 If you know of something different, please comment below!

 3) It’s not a substitute for eating fruits or veggies, nor does it claim to be.
 But Juice Plus could provide worried parents with some comfort for a child who does not like fresh fruits or veggies (ok – it’s almost always vegetables!).

 It doesn’t get you out of the parental responsibility of continuing to offer your child vegetables.
-But your child chooses not to eat them; at least you can be confident they are getting a bit of vegetable powder in Juice Plus.
+But your child chooses not to eat them; at least you can be confident they are getting some vegetable powder in Juice Plus.

 Cons of Juice Plus: